taikoxyz/taiko-mono/packages/protocol/README.md

 - `l2_genesis_alloc.json`: the `alloc` field which will be used in L2 genesis JSON file
 - `l2_genesis_storage_layout.json`: the storage layout of those pre-deployed contracts

-## Using Foundry

-This project also integrates with Foundry for building and testing contracts.

-- To compile using foundry: `forge build` or `pnpm compile2`
-- To run foundry tests: `forge test` or `pnpm test2`

-Note that compiling with foundry uses dependencies inside the `lib` dir (instead of `node_modules`).